 By Dr. Malachi O’Brien, Malachi Media

 I am unashamedly addicted to social media!
-From Twitter, Instagram, Facebook, and even Tik Tok, I am obsessed on how we can do social media differently and for the Gospel.
-How can we capitalize on the attention people are giving to their smart phones and tablets?
+From Twitter, Instagram, Facebook, and even Tik Tok, I am obsessed with how we can do social media differently and for the Gospel.
+How can we capitalize on the attention people are giving to their smartphones and tablets?
 Social Media is one of the greatest opportunities ever for the church to reach and impact people.
 Every great move of God has come on the heels of a communication shift in society.
+We consume social media daily and the only way that it is made possible is through our internet connection, so if you want to get the word out or browse through, then you will need to make sure you have a solid internet plan through one of the xfinity plans or others like it, to give you that platform that you need.

 Almost everyone and almost every church has a presence on social media.
 The question is no longer are you going to do social media but rather are you going to do social media well?
 As I meet with and consult with all sizes of ministries and churches regarding social media I love answering all sort of questions and thinking outside the box with the platforms we have.
 Let’s talk about it as leaders and churches.